2018 United States House of Representatives elections in Washington: Results

+By county

 District 2

 The 2nd congressional district includes all of Island and San Juan counties and neighboring areas on the mainland from Bellingham in the north to Lynnwood in the south.
-The district has a PVI of D+10.
-The incumbent is Democrat Rick Larsen, who has represented the district since 2001.
+The district had a PVI of D+10.
+The incumbent was Democrat Rick Larsen, who had represented the district since 2001.
 He was re-elected with 64% of the vote in 2016.